 Corded vs. Cordless Handheld Vacuums

-The battery limitation in terms of power duration is a bit overblown, in my opinion, as most messes that you would tackle with a handheld vacuum cleaner can be cleaned up in a matter of minutes, which is well within the power duration of virtually every handheld vacuum cleaner.
+The battery limitation in terms of power duration is a bit overblown, in my opinion, as most messes that you would tackle with a handheld vacuum cleaner can be cleaned up in a matter of minutes.
+Most times this is well within the power duration of virtually every handheld vacuum cleaner.

 A longer and pliable cord can add a degree of convenience to a more traditional corded handheld, but it is still unlikely to be as easy as a cordless.
 Ultimately, it’s a choice between convenience (cordless) vs. power (corded).